hniksic/sendable/README.md

 ## Is this really safe?

+`sendable` adheres to Rust safety guarantees.
+In particular, it should never be possible to cause undefined behavior with safe code.
+Failure to abide by the rules that cannot be caught at compile time, e.g. by sending a `SendRc` to another thread and attempting to use it without the park/unpark procedure, is detected at run time and met with panic.

-As with any crate that contains unsafe code, one can never be 100% certain that there is no soundness issue.
-The code is fairly straightforward in implementing the design outlined above.
+As with any crate that uses unsafe code, the compiler cannot statically verify that there is no soundness issue.
+However, the code is fairly straightforward in implementing the design outlined above, and every usage of unsafe is carefully documented.
 I went through several iterations of the design and the implementation before settling on the current approach and, while I did find the occasional issue, the underlying idea held up under scrutiny.
 MIRI finds no undefined behavior while running the tests.

 You are invited to review the code - it is not large - and report any issues you encounter.